-The Board as a whole will examine these qualifications and elect and appoint the new Trustee by majority vote.
+The Board will examine these qualifications and elect and appoint the new Trustee by majority vote.
 The new Trustee will be invited to the next Board meeting and the selection will be ratified at the next Conference.

 The Secretary of the Board will notify the newly elected Trustees, in writing, of the appointment.